ProbablePrime/interactive-keyboard/README.md

     //Which keyboard handler are you using, **I STRONGLY RECCOMEND LEAVING THIS AS ROBOTJS" "handler": "robotjs",

+    //If your game is private. use these two properties to configure the version id and share code.
+Finding these
+    // is detailed in the Sharing your game section "version":<versionid>,
+    "code":"<sharecode>",

     //THE FOLLOWING ARE OPTIONAL, and should only be included if you want to remap controls

     //Should we remap the keys recieved from beam into other keys, default value is false